Nexus-Mods/NexusMods.App/docs/users/games/StardewValley.md

 ![Using the app to edit a config.json](../images/0.6.0/SDVEditConfig.webp)

 ## Compatibility
 This game can be managed via the app on the following operating systems and platforms.
-The applicatioon will automatically detect valid installations from supported game stores if possible.
+The application will automatically detect valid installations from supported game stores if possible.

 || :fontawesome-brands-windows: Windows |  :fontawesome-brands-linux: Linux | :fontawesome-brands-apple: macOS |
 |---|---|---|---|